SelfTide/ESPStream/README.md

 This project in it's current state is a Proof of Concept for using a SPI interface ArduCam to work with ESP32 proto-type boards.

 11/24/2022:

-Switched from Arduino build to using ESP-IDF build.
+Switched from Arduino build to ESP-IDF build.

+Multi-threading is being used for camera function and network function.

+Added C wrapper functions to arducam_esp component.

+Fixed frequency issue with `interface_spi.c` set manually to 6Mhz.

 Now getting upwards of 15 FPS.